Trump to host South Korean president amid planning for U.S.-North Korea summit, White House says

 The White House announced Friday that President Trump will host the South Korean president in late May, as plans progress for a meeting between Trump and North Korean leader Kim Jong Un.

-Trump and President Moon Jae-in will meet on May 22, the press release from Press Secretary Sarah Sanders' office said.
-This marksthe third summit for the pair.
+Trump and President Moon Jae-in will meet on May 22, the press release from Press Secretary Sarah Sanders' office said, marking the third summit for the pair.

 The meeting “affirms the enduring strength” of the “alliance and deep friendship between our two countries,” the press release said.